albloomofficial/Berlin/README.md

 - Use Homebrew to install Python

 ## Running the Scripts:
-I have annoted the python scripts and the Berlin_Scraper file to leave an idea of what each part does and why I wrote it this way.
+I have annotated the python scripts and the Berlin_Scraper file to leave an idea of what each part does and why I wrote it this way.
 The steps should be:

 - Open berlin_staats.py and edit the numbers after the start_date and end_date variable.